 |Thursday||9:15am – 9:45am||Prayer Group in Church Lounge|

 |10am||Holy Communion in Church Lounge followed by tea and coffee|

 Aspects house group is a small group that meets in houses to study the Bible, look at Christian art, have discussions, watch films and DVDs, and generally share fellowship in a relaxed, friendly setting.

 Monday-Wednesday Club is a day club for people with special needs.
-They have varied activities during the day and lunch is provided.
+They have varied activities during the day and lunch is provided

-Tuesday Friends Club is a youth club that provides fun, craft and games based on stories from the Bible.
+The Hangout Club is a youth club that provides fun, craft and games based on stories from the Bible.
 Outings are arranged at certain times of the year.

 Wednesday Plus arranges speakers from all walks of life.

 Thursday Morning Holy Communion is a small group of people from various churches who meet to share in a 30-minute sharing of the bread and wine.
 This is followed by tea and coffee.

 |Church Secretary||Mr Bob Farrimond|

 |Treasurer||Mrs Ann Clark|